Italy PM Monti wins confidence vote on extra spending cuts

-ROME Aug 7 Italian Prime Minister Mario Monti won a confidence vote on Tuesday on a bill to cut spending by an extra 4.5 billion euros ($5.59 billion) this year in order to rein in the deficit and delay a planned increase in sales tax.
+ROME Italian Prime Minister Mario Monti won a confidence vote on Tuesday on a bill to cut spending by an extra 4.5 billion euros (3.57 billion pounds) this year in order to rein in the deficit and delay a planned increase in sales tax.

 Italy's Chamber of Deputies voted 403 to 86 to back Monti and pave the way for a final vote to convert the bill into law in the afternoon.
 A confidence vote was called to limit debate and accelerate the passage before the summer recess.